When to go to the ER

 This is what I have learned over the last 11 years, but don't take my word for it-ask your doctor what he wants you to watch for!

 Their skin may be pale or slightly gray.
 They may also have dark lips or fingernails.
 Some people say "blue lips or fingernails", but I have never seen that with my kids.
-Their lips (even the Son #2) will be VERY dark, it will almost look like they are wearing burgundy colored lipstick.
+Their lips will be VERY dark, it will almost look like they are wearing dark red lipstick.
 Couple that with the pale skin, and they LOOK terrible. (think vampire from the Twilight movies-minus the sparkly skin).

 Sometimes the nostrils will flare out because they are struggling to breath.